thk2b/necho/README.md

 # necho
-Network echo
+network-echo: a simple client-server application to put sockets into practice.

 The client sends its standard input to the server.

-The server reads from the client and writes to standard output.
+The server reads from each client and writes to standard output.

 # usage